-Monitor is a crucial, yet often neglected element.
+The monitor is a crucial, yet often neglected element of the PC experience.
 This indispensable device gets overlooked the most!

-- 2.1 TN, IPS, or VA Panels – What’s Going to Be Your Pick for Gaming
+- 3.1 TN, IPS, or VA Panels – What’s Going to Be Your Pick for Gaming?

 |Models||Price||Size & Panel||Resolution||Response time (G2G)||Refresh Rate||input lag||Adap.sync|